ga-wdi-boston/game-project/README.md

 # The Game

-## Overview

 In our first project, let's start out with something fun - **a game**!
 Specifically, We'll be making **Tic Tac Toe**, a game that takes seconds to learn but minutes to master!

+## Objectives

-By the time you submit this project, you will have covered new ground in many of the big themes of the course:
+By the time you submit this project, developers will have covered new ground in many of the big themes of the course:

 -   **Command Line**: Interacting with the computer and navigating the filesystem from the command line.